 - 2 baby bok choy, sliced lengthwise into quarters

-- ½ cup edamame (or protein of your choice)
+- ½ cup frozen edamame

-- 4 ounces rice noodles
+- 4 ounces cooked rice noodles

-- lime slices
+- Lime slices

-- mung bean sprouts
+- Mung bean sprouts

 - In a medium pot over low heat, combine the star anise, cinnamon stick, peppercorns, and cloves and stir until fragrant, about 30 seconds.